chalatz/excursions/pages/tours/nature-tour.md

 ### SEVEN SPRINGS

 The next destination of the Rhodes Island nature tour is Seven Springs.
 Located in the southeast, this charming valley is dotted with clear water springs.
 With high pine trees and humongous planes, it is a serene place that will bring you closer to nature.
 In the summer heat, Seven Springs acts as a blissful oasis with beautiful bridges, streams, fields of flowers, ducks, peacocks, and much more!

+### A scenic drive from the East to the West Coast of the Island

+The tour takes us through the pines and cypress forests to the West Coast, you can take in the breath-taking views of the Aegean Sea.

 ### VALLEY OF THE BUTTERFLIES